jeremydcherry/jeremydcherry.github.io/index.md

 	</div>
 	<div class="column-half col-book-half-2">
 	    <h2>Designing Hope</h2>
 		<h5> An online, downloadable, and printed book that explores creating compassionate work for humans.
 It’s equal parts manifesto and practical guide.
 It strives to rise above technical theory, seeking out practical compassion.
-In short, if you create things for others (you do), this book is for you.</h5>
+In short, if you create things for others <em>(you do)</em>, this book is for you.</h5>
 		<a href="https://hopeful.design" class="btn_secondary">Start Reading ›</a>
 	</div>
 </div>